-2015 Administrative Professionals Day at UTHSC
+2016 Administrative Professionals Day at UTHSC

 Since 1952, the International Association of Administrative Professionals has honored office workers by sponsoring Administrative Professionals Week.
 Today, it is one of the largest workplace observances outside of employee birthdays and major holidays.
 There are more than 4.1 million secretaries and administrative assistants working in the United States, according to U.S. Department of Labor statistics, and 8.9 million people working in various administrative support roles.
 More than 475,000 administrative professionals are employed in Canada.
 Millions more administrative professionals work in offices all over the world.
 (IAAP)

-Administrative Professionals Luncheon
+Administrative Professionals Luncheon Keynote Speaker

-If you are a UTHSC Administrative Professional, join us for lunch on April 22, 2015 from 11:15 a.m. ~ 1:00 p.m. in the O.D.
+If you are a UTHSC Administrative Professional, join us for lunch on April 27, 2016 from 11:30 a.m. ~ 1:30 p.m. in the O.D.
 Larry Dining Hall (Student Alumni Center).
 The purpose is to honor eligible regular, full-time UT Administrative Professionals in eligible job titles/categories.
 This event is compliments of the UT Health Science Center administration, there is no charge.

 Registration is now closed.
 Contact the Human Resources Department at 448-2784 or email firstname.lastname@example.org with questions.